 An improved regulatory environment that encourages business startups and growth

 How?
 By sponsoring and voting in favor of SB74 creating an act to efficiently manage preserved lands.

 How?
-By sponsoring and voting in favor of SB21 vesting authority for seed regulation to the Delaware Department of Agriculture; repeals inconsistent act or parts of acts.
+By sponsoring and voting in favor of a bill vesting authority for seed regulation to the Delaware Department of Agriculture; repeals inconsistent act or parts of acts.

 How?
 By sponsoring and voting in favor HB262 making recommendations to bring codes up-to-date and relevant to today's needs.